MetzinAround/practical-classroom-workshop/course/work-setup.md

 1. Name the project `Module 1`
 1. Accept the defaults

-Note: The automatic readme has instructions on how to get started.
+Note: A readme file is automatically created with some basic instructions on how to use a GitLab project.

 [Create an issue](https://docs.gitlab.com/ee/user/project/issues/managing_issues.html#create-an-issue) for the assignment
 1. Click on Issues
 1. New Issue
 1. Add a title `Module 1: Magic 8 Ball Python Assignment `
-1. Add a description.
+1. Add a description and step by step directions for each learning objective.
 Use the example below.

+Complete the assignment
+1. Work through the example issue as if you were a student in your class.

 ------
 ## Overview